 The New World immigrant (Hispanic/Latin@ and Afro-Caribbean) constitutes a large wave of contemporary immigration and combines immigrant and minority narratives: voluntary immigration from the Caribbean / West Indies or MesoAmerica but also often experience of exploitation by USA in countries or origin, or through identification with minorities (Indians and Blacks) via color code.

-The Dominant or "Settler" Culture of earlier immigrants from Northern and Western Europe to which later immigrants assimilate.
+The Dominant or "Settler" Culture of early immigrants from Northern and Western Europe to which later immigrants assimilate.
 Despite their predominance and power, this group appears hardest to identify because of its "unmarked" status: often identified with whiteness but also middle-class modesty, plainness, and cleanliness.
 Analogous to the Exodus story, the dominant culture does not assimilate to pre-existing cultures but displaces earlier traditions.
 Two major strains: middle-class Puritans (Pilgrims) emphasizing education, community, and progress, and Scots-Irish, hillbilly, or redneck culture emphasizing common-sense traditions, family honor, warrior culture, evangelical religion, and resentment of elites.

 These categories are far from exclusive, absolute, or definitive, but only proximate efforts to represent informal classifications that are practiced by our society and evidenced in our literature.
 Borders or boundaries of human identities are always more or less fluid and blendable, and social contracts are constantly renegotiated.